lu-llinc/coursera-scheduled-exports/README.md

   - **--clickstream_days**: When downloading clickstream data, the default is that the program downloads the last 7 days of data.
 This argument lets you change the number of days to any number higher than or equal to 1.
   - **--interval**: Input a specific date range over which to download clickstream data.
 Overrides `clickstream_days` argument.
 You should format the date range as YYYY-MM-DD.
   - **--save_metadata**: Save request metadata?
 If true, will be saved in the 'location' directory.
-  - **--force_request**: If you are requesting data for a course for which you have already requested data in the past hour, the program will not create a new request.
+  - **--force_request**: If you are requesting data for a course for which you have already requested data in the past 5 days (for tables) or 1 day (for clickstreams), the program will not create a new request.
 Instead, it will continue from the previous request.
 If you add this flag, the program will ignore this and create a new request.
 Note that this might not work because Coursera allows only 1 request per hour.
   - **--verbose**: Print verbose messages to the terminal?
 Useful if you're running the program manually.
   - **--log**: Store a log file containing detailed information?
 Mostly useful for debugging purposes.